(Editor's note: This session has moved online. We've updated this article to reflect a new date.)

 Dave Dame likes creating organizations where people do their best work and feel empowered.

-And the vice president and global head of agile at Scotiabank thinks agile is the way to do it.
+And the vice president and global head of agile at Scotiabank thinks an agile approach is the way to do it.
 That’s why Dame is leading the next Zeitspace Session, 'Scaling your Agility means Scaling your Leadership', on April 9.
 (Since this is an online session, we've capped registrations at 20 people.)

 “When it comes to agile, everybody focuses on frameworks but what most organizations forget is that unless they push decision making down, they’re not going to get true agility.
 If those people aren’t empowered to make decisions, they’re not going to move as quickly,” says Dame.